2009–10 Al Ain FC season

-The 2009–10 season is the results of Al Ain Club in all matches.
+The 2009–10 season was Al Ain Football Club's 42nd in existence and the club's 35th consecutive season in the top-level football league in the UAE.

-Al Ain Club began this season by winning the Super Cup.
+Al Ain began this season by winning the Super Cup.
 To continue his career at winning competitions, after a Great achievement in last season, at winning two titles in two weeks., Etisalat Emirates Cup and UAE President Cup.